 After an uneventful winter in which Lomitas thrived, he came back to the races to start in the Grosser Preis der Wirtschaft.
 He finished second to Hondo Mondo, obviously needing the race for fitness.
 He came back in the Gerling Preis to win the group two event with authority.
 Lomitas took his next race, the Hansa Preis with resounding domination.
 Following this triumph, dark clouds of a sinister nature came to light, threatening Lomitas’ very existence.

 Walther Jacobs received a letter stating that Lomitas would be killed unless he paid a substantial amount of money to stop this from happening.
 The extortion letter was reported to the police and Jacobs hired a twenty-four hour security guard company to help protect his horse.
-With the memory of the demise of Shergar still somewhat fresh in the minds of Thoroughbred owners, Jacobs took this threat very seriously.
+With the memory of the demise of Shergar still somewhat fresh in the minds of thoroughbred owners, Jacobs took this threat very seriously.

 Wohler continued with the training regimen of Lomitas and entered him in the Grosser Preis von Berliner Bank at Dusseldorf, which he had won the previous year.
 Lomitas seemed quiet, almost lethargic.
 He had no trouble loading into the starting stalls, that crisis in his life behind him now, but in the race he never challenged or made any attempt to do so, finishing well back.
 It was obvious something was wrong.

 A letter came to Jacobs the day after the Dusseldorf race.
-The crooks had poisoned his champion just enough to throw him off his game, to prove their intent.
+The villains had poisoned his champion just enough to throw him off his game, to prove their intent.
 Veterinarian reports confirmed that indeed Lomitas had been poisoned, causing the dismal performance.
 The previous week, there was a hay fire at Gestut Fahrhof said to be lit by an arsonist, and now this poisoning of Lomitas signalled that the extortionists were deadly serious and were capable of carrying out their threat.

 Lomitas was shipped out of Germany and went into hiding.
 He showed none of his old fears when he boarded the plane which took him from Bremen to England.
 Only a select few knew of where the horse was.
 It has since been revealed that Simon Stokes accompanied Lomitas to Lester and Susan Piggott’s stables in Newmarket.
 While in seclusion, Lomitas went by the pseudonym “Pirelli” to deflect knowledge of his presence.
 Tighter security for the horse was implemented.
 He was exercised pre-dawn in an attempt to avoid probing eyes.

 Although he began to train well and was seemingly putting the poisoning incident behind him, racing Lomitas in England was never considered.
-His training was never publicized but he was beginning to stand out on the gallops.
+His training was never publicised but he was beginning to stand out on the gallops.
 Lomitas still wanted to race, and it would only be a matter of time before his true identity would be discovered.
 Jacobs’ fears for his champion’s safety led him to ship Lomitas and Stokes to California in another clandestine operation, to continue his racing career.
 Monty Roberts was foremost in arranging the travel plans and secure the services of Ron McAnally as trainer.

 He developed a series of quarter cracks not long after his arrival.
 Lomitas had never had any foot trouble previously.
 McAnally enlisted hoof specialist Ian McKinley to look at the problem.
 “What happened to this horse five months ago” asked McKinley upon his initial inspection.
 The band of tissue had darkened around his feet and grew down, separating the stress areas which resulted in the cracks.
 McKinley applied Equilox on each foot for treatment, in order to artificially strengthen the hoof wall.
 This took some time, but by February Lomitas went back into training.